tbela99/css-parser/files/usage.md

 ## Main function differences

+The library provides sync and async function to achieve parsing, analysing and transforming CSS.
+The sync api is marginally faster than the async api, but with some limitations.
+See the [details below](#difference-between-sync-and-async-apis).

 | Function | Parses CSS | Async |  CSS Output |
 |----------|------------|------|----------|
 | `parse()` | ✅ | ✅ | ✅ | ❌|